 All compensation left over after the social security contributions have been deducted is subject to taxation in the standard manner.

-Mandatory health insurance contributions are also payable by the employee at 9% of income, however, 7.75% is deductible from tax as a credit, so in practice the net cost to the individual is 1.25%.
+Mandatory health insurance contributions are also payable by the employee at 9 percent of income, however, 7.75 percent is deductible from tax as a credit, so in practice the net cost to the individual is 1.25 percent.

 Specific EU regulations apply to EU citizens working in Poland (and Polish assignees working abroad in EU states).

-The Community provisions on social security do not implement one uniform social security system in the form of a single European system for all EU member countries.
+The Community provisions on social security do not implement one uniform social security system in the form of a single European system for all EU member countries/territories.

 Generally, a person who has exercised their right to move within the Union may not be placed in a worse position than a person who has always resided and worked in one single Member State.
 In order to avoid a situation where migrant workers are either insured twice or not at all, the Community provisions on social security, determine which national legislation applies to a migrant worker in each particular case.

 Individuals working in Poland, who are EU Member State nationals, should be affected by the EU social security regulations in the field of social security, which became effective in Poland following EU accession.
-Depending on the individual circumstances of each assignee, they may be subject to social security in their home country, the country of their employment, or the country where work is actually performed.
+Depending on the individual circumstances of each assignee, they may be subject to social security in their home country/territory, the country/territory of their employment, or the country/territory where work is actually performed.
 Each case should be investigated carefully to determine appropriate social security contribution payment requirements and obligations.